Embodying Visionary Leadership

 Alberta’s Leadership Quality Standard outlines that "A leader collaborates with the school community to create and implement a shared vision for student success, engagement, learning and well-being."

-Vision PlanningI feel that I am working on meeting this criteria by being part of the following: The vision in our school started after the staff had the opportunity to read the book The Leader in Me by Covey.
-This book prompted a whole group discussion about how there is a leader in all of us and what we as a school community can do to foster that leadership.
+As a leader I have the genuine desire to light a spark in students and adults alike.
+Once our staff was trained in the 7Habits and had the opportunity to read the book The Leader in Me by Covey.
+We were set to drive the bus forward on a path that everyone understood.
+This training and book prompted a whole group discussion about how there is a leader in all of us and what we as a school community can do to foster that leadership.
 We focused that discussion around the question "If you had a child in this school what would you want the school vision to be?
 After, brainstorming ideas this information was taken to a a smaller group to work on specific language.
 Following, it was brought back to the staff as a draft and any further suggestions.
 At this point, our vision was then taken to the parent council for feedback from them.
 It was very important to have the entire school community (including parents and community members) on board with our vision.
 We wanted it to come to life within our building and extend into our educational community.
 We keep our vision at the front and center of our school (painted on the wall), we use it as the lens we make our decisions around and as the lens to use when deciding on budgetary items.
 At IREC we review our vision and mission at the beginning of the school year and at any large or small meeting that we need to clarify our lens.
-As a member of the diamond team, we revisit our mission to guide our practice and our decisions.
-IREC Vision statement.
+We have been working within our vision for some time now and it is just as important now as it was in the early days to treat it as the lens to make change and hold us strong.

 |